bhodorog/pytest-vts/README.md

      (e.g. vcs stored on a public vcs service).
   5. add an information text about test being recorded/playbacked in the -vv output of pytest.
+  6. consider having tracks saved in their own files to avoid having cassettes to big
+  7. consider not saving duplicated tracks
+  8. handle `tracks` with duplicated `['request']` but different `['response']`.
+Keep the first one?
+The last one?
+Raise?

 [betamax]: https://betamax.readthedocs.org/